 The sound pulses are transmitted at various frequencies depending on the application.
 Very high frequencies (455 kHz) are used for greatest definition but the operating depth is limited.
-High frequencies (200 kHz) are commonly used on consumer sonar and provide a good balance between depth performance and resolution.
+High frequencies (200 kHz) are commonly used on consumer sonar and provide a good balance between depth.
 Low frequencies (83 kHz) are typically used to achieve greater depth capability.